Geraldine Evans Obituary (1940 - 2020) - Rexburg Standard Journal

 Geraldine Fay (Anderson) Evans, 80 years old, born July 11, 1940, in Rexburg, Idaho passed away, at home, on Thursday, November 12, 2020 at 7:34 p.m. with all of her family gathered around her and the love of her life in hand.

-Family will be gathering privately to celebrate her life, and lay her to rest next to her youngest son, Michell, in Idaho.
+She was one of this world's most special people; beautiful, sweet, kind, loved, and adored by everyone she touched.
+The children and their families left behind are testament to the values and teachings she instilled in them.
+Words cannot express how much we will miss her.

-For the safety of your family, and ours, we ask that everyone adheres to CDC guidelines; masks and distancing required.
+Family will be gathering privately to celebrate her life, and lay her to rest next to her youngest son, Mitchell, in Idaho.

 Published in Rexburg Standard Journal on Nov.
 17, 2020.